Kurento/kurento/source/tutorials/java/tutorial-2-one2one.rst

 ===========

 Let's move now to the client-side of the application.
-To call the previously created WebSocket service in the server-side, we use JavaScript class ``WebSocket``.
-In addition, we use an specific Kurento JavaScript library called **kurento-utils.js** to simplify the WebRTC interaction with the server.
+To call the previously created WebSocket service in the server-side, we use the JavaScript class ``WebSocket``.
+We use an specific Kurento JavaScript library called **kurento-utils.js** to simplify the WebRTC interaction with the server.
 These libraries are linked in the
 `index.html <https://github.com/Kurento/kurento-tutorial-java/blob/develop/kurento-one2one-call/src/main/resources/static/index.html>`_
 web page, and are used in the
 `index.js <https://github.com/Kurento/kurento-tutorial-java/blob/develop/kurento-one2one-call/src/main/resources/static/js/index.js>`_.